 server all have the same increase in error rate, which likely means they all appear in the same spans.

 Click the More ( ⋮ ) icon to view example traces.
 Click one of the traces to view the full trace in the Trace view.
-Click Group by to group the current results in the Trace Analysis table by this tag.
+Click Group by to group the current results in the Trace Analysis table by this attribute.

-The graph shows the frequency of logs in the spans that Lightstep has analyzed.
+The graph shows the frequency of events in the spans that Lightstep has analyzed.
 The table below shows the log messages, the number of times that message appears on spans during both the baseline and regression, and the change in frequency between the two.
 The service and operation names are shown at the top of the message.
 When patterns are detected, placeholders display a range, type, etc.

 Hover over a row and click the More icon for a log message to see example traces and to copy the log message.
 Click an example trace to view it in the full Trace view.